lauralwd/profesional_education/courses/ggplot2-course.md

 ## 📝 Course Overview

-ggplot2 is one of the most powerful and flexible tools for creating high-quality, publication-ready data visualisations in R. This course provides a **hands-on introduction** to ggplot2, focusing on designing clear, reproducible, and insightful plots for life sciences research.
+ggplot2 is a powerful and flexible tool for creating high-quality, publication-ready data visualisations in R. This course provides a **structured, hands-on introduction** to ggplot2, focusing on designing **clear, reproducible, and insightful plots** for life sciences research.

-The course is structured as **a two-week intensive programme**, alternating between live sessions and self-study.
-Participants will learn **how to construct various types of visualisations**, apply aesthetic mappings effectively, and enhance their plots with facets, themes, and annotations.
+The course is structured as **a two-week intensive programme**, combining live sessions, exercises, and independent work.
+Participants will learn **to construct various types of visualisations**, apply aesthetic mappings effectively, and enhance their plots with facets, themes, and annotations.

-🚀 **This course is part of the GS-LS R learning line.** Completing it will strengthen your R visualisation skills and prepare you for more advanced R-based analysis courses such as [Differential Expression Analysis](courses/de_analysis_course.md).
+🚀 **This course is part of the GS-LS R learning line.** Completing it will strengthen your **data visualisation skills** and prepare you for advanced R-based analysis courses such as [Differential Expression Analysis](courses/de-analysis/).

 ## 🎯 Learning Objectives